indygreg/python-zstandard/docs/installing.rst

    Do not compile the CFFI-based backend.

 ``--rust-backend``
-   Compile the Rust backend (not yet feature complete).
+   Compile the Rust backend (not yet feature complete and not supported on the free-threaded build or Python 3.13).

 If you invoke ``setup.py``, simply pass the aforementioned arguments. e.g.
 ``python3.9 setup.py --no-cffi-backend``.
 If using ``pip``, use the